 By design, bara is not about romantic gay love or hearts and flowers.
-Bara is wild, adventurous, and unflinching in how it mirrors real life behaviors of male aggression, power trips, violent tendencies, and exploitation.
+Bara is wild, adventurous, and unflinching in how it mirrors real life behaviors of masculine male aggression, power trips, violent tendencies, and exploitation.

 My storytelling and illustrations are intended to appeal to gay adult men who are attracted to masculine men in particular.
 I specialize in homoerotic themes (man on man sexual interest.)